hermescenter/gdpr.observer/README.md

 bin/website-evidence-collector.js https://eportugal.gov.pt
 ```

-## Small example
+## Small sample

+An example on which data is gather is in the [MONGODB](https://github.com/vecna/ETPIR/blob/main/MONGODB.md) file, it has been produced by running

 ```
 npm install
 bin/collect-with-wec.mjs
+mongosh -d etpir-default -c beacons -q 'db.beacons.find({}).limit(1)'
 ```

-Then read the debug messages.
-You should find result into mongodb.
+Where `etpir-default` is the default database name, `beacons` is one of the collection generated based on the Web Evidence Collector output.

 ---

 ### Contacts

 * This project is coordinated by [Claudio Agosti](https://twitter.com/@_vecna), for the [Hermes Center](https://hermescenter.org).
-Mail to <projects at hermescenter dot org>.
+Mail at `<projects at hermescenter dot org>`.
-* A new discussion place for communities and organized should be defined
+* A new discussion place for communities and organized should be defined.

+### License

+* AGPL-3